 EMBO Practical Course

-Synthetic Biology in ActionEMBL Heidelberg, Germany Monday 8 June - Saturday 20 June 2015 Application will open shortly
+Synthetic Biology in ActionEMBL Heidelberg, Germany Monday 8 June - Saturday 20 June 2015 Application deadline: Thursday 12 March 2015

 - Advanced genetic tools for genome engineering